-Before the 1980s, the ownership and publication of legislation and regulations in New Zealand was governed by common law rules and the Regulations Act 1936 (NZ).
+Before the 1980s, the ownership and publication of legislation and regulations in New Zealand were governed by common law rules and by the Regulations Act 1936.
 Briefly, the Crown owned copyright in legislation and regulations, and both of these were printed and published by the Government Printing Office.
-This original legislation (and official reprints) was presumed to correctly set out the law as at the date of printing.
-They could therefore be relied on by judges, lawyers and other users of legislation as being authoritative statements of the law.1 But legislation, as well as regulations, like ordinary literary works, were subject to the laws of copyright.2 In the 1990s the Government Printing Office was privatised, raising questions of precisely who owned the copyright in legislation.
-This issue has been complicated by the advent of the internet and the development of electronic legal resources in general.
+This original legislation, and official reprints, was presumed to correctly set out the law as at the date of printing.
+They could therefore be relied on by judges, lawyers, and other users of legislation as being authoritative statements of the law.1 But legislation, as well as regulations, like ordinary literary works, was subject to the laws of copyright.2 In the 1990s, the Government Printing Office was privatized, raising questions of precisely who owned the copyright in legislation.
+This issue has been complicated by the advent of the Internet and the development of electronic legal resources in general.
 However, the question of ownership of the law is not new, nor is it limited to New Zealand.
+Across the common law world, the advent of modern electronic publishing has caused policy makers to re-examine the relationship between the ownership and dissemination of laws.